Written byJenny Zeng

 Step 6: Have a check to ensure you have got all of the lost files back.

-Aside from above, iBoysoft Mac Data Recovery can also recover data from formatted, unmountable, unreadable hard drives, USB flash drives, SD cards, etc.
+Aside from the above, iBoysoft Data Recovery for Mac can also recover lost data from formatted, unmountable, unreadable hard drives, USB flash drives, SD cards, etc.

 Now you can try out the 6 solutions to fix the corrupted external hard drive as well as Mac internal hard drive without losing data.